 It was my first experience with a package holiday and I was hesitant to spend all that money just to have someone else book it all for me, but it was wonderful.
 No stress of organizing flights, or transfers to and from the airport, or finding the best deal in a crappy hostel, or even worrying about food.
 If you have the cash then treat yourself once in a while!

 We booked the holiday through Thomson who helped us make up our mind on where to go and the cheapest option.
 They booked everything with Crystal Ski and we stayed at the Hotel Flora with breakfast and dinner included every day, buffet style.
 This means you can eat as much as you want and sneak a little out for lunch too.
 They also had a pool and hot-tub which is perfect after a day on the hill!

-The après in Borovets is typically eastern European.
+The après in Borovets is typically Eastern European.
 Cheap beer.
 Cheap vodka.
 Cheap everything actually… It was happy hour 8 hours a day and it was always two-for-one, plus an endless supply of free shots.
-We joined in on a bar crawl one night and most people ended up doing body shots off one another and running half naked in the snow.
-There are plenty of great restaurants and bars to choose from.
+We joined in on a bar crawl one night and most people ended up doing body shots off one another and running half-naked in the snow.
+There are a few great restaurants and bars to choose from.